yarisvt/tyk-docs/tyk-docs/content/getting-started/using-oas-definitions/import-an-oas-api.md

 | Body         | Tyk OAS API Definition |
 | Param        | validateRequest        |

-#### Import OAS API Defintion with defined security scheme
+#### Import OAS API Definition and enable validate request payload

 You’re going to send an OAS API Definition to the Tyk Gateway import API, which also contains describes the `/pet` and  POST how the payload should look like.
-In order for Tyk to read and validate any request agains the JSON schema provided, `validateRequest=true` query parameter is needed when calling the import endpoint.
+In order for Tyk to read and validate any request against the JSON schema provided, `validateRequest=true` query parameter is needed when calling the import endpoint.

 ```
 curl --location --request POST 'http://{your-tyk-host}:{port}/tyk/apis/oas/import?validateRequest=true' \